System-Engineering-Group-9/system-engineering-group-9.github.io/docs/implementation.md

 ##### Quiz

 This tile initates a quiz sequence with one of the quiz questions we have generated with our Granite model and retrieved from our teacher dashboard, this process is explained in section 1.1.
-Only the player who has landed on the quiz tile is allowed to play the quiz, after answering the quiz sequence the player gets rewarded based of the quiz system, this has been explained in seciont 3.8.
+Only the player who has landed on the quiz tile is allowed to play the quiz, after answering the quiz sequence the player gets rewarded based of the quiz system, this has been explained in section 3.8.

 ##### Portal